panda3d/panda3d-docs/programming/file-reading.rst

    --------------------

    In versions 1.6.0 and above, Panda3D offers a :ref:`thread <threading>`-safe
    replacement for the Python file module.
-You can find it in direct.stdpy.file.
+   You can find it in :py:mod:`direct.stdpy.file`.
    The interface is exactly the same as Python's, so it's safe to put this import above all the files where you want to use the "file" or "open" functions: